Khilaar/Khilaar/README.md

 👋 Hi there!
-I'm Luca, a JavaScript developer with a passion for crafting immersive web experiences.
+I'm Luca, a Web Developer with a passion for crafting immersive web experiences.
 My expertise lies in front-end development, particularly in React.js, where I love bringing user interfaces to life with elegant and responsive designs.

 💻 With a solid foundation in full-stack development, I'm proficient in Python as well.
 Whether it's building scalable backend systems or creating seamless integrations between front and back ends, I enjoy the challenges that come with building robust and efficient applications.